lawsonpd/fintech-bootcamp-homework/README.md

 ## Overview

 This repo holds the majority of the work I did for the 24-week bootcamp.
-There were weekly individuals assignments and group projects; the group projects are housed in separate repos (relevant links are provided).
+There were weekly individuals assignments and group projects; the group projects are housed in separate repos (links are provided).

 There are several files in each of the weekly folders, so below I've provided links to the main notebook(s) containing my coded solution(s).
+The instructional file for each notebook can be found as a readme.md file in the same folder.

 All assignments were made using [Jupyter](https://jupyter.org/) notebooks.
 Github will render these as static notebook layouts, so they typically take a few seconds to load when viewing in Github.